abondis/Orgapp/README.rst

 Getting started
 ---------------

-.. warning:: **Orgapp is still beeing in development.
-Basic tests have been done, but not yet** **in production.
+.. warning:: **Orgapp is still fresh and in development.
+Basic tests have been done, but not yet** **in production-like environment.
 Use at your own risks and after having done a lot of tests :)**

 Get Orgapp
 ^^^^^^^^^^